Azerbaijani Shah Plov (Rice in a Lavash Crust)

 Step 13:

-Generously lubricate the cauldron or pan with melted butter: the bottom and walls almost to the top.
+Brush the cauldron or pot generously with melted butter — bottom and sides, almost all the way up.

 Step 14: